 - Delay costs like lost revenue and idled employees

 - Operation and maintenance costs, like lower staff productivity and the cost of information verification.

-You can also experience savings in FM with tenant charge backs and understanding what assets you have.
+You can also experience savings in F.M. with tenant chargebacks and understand what assets you have.

 Connection to IoT and Advanced Analytics

 By and large, the construction industry is woefully behind in IoT capabilities and advanced analytics.
 Indeed, while construction sites generate massive amounts of data, the vast majority of that information is not even recorded, let alone measured or analyzed for insight.